jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   the ``show`` :ref:`function<what is a function?>` always returns :ref:`None<what is None?>` and the :ref:`assertion<what is an assertion?>` expects ``'GREEN'``

-* I change the `return statement`_ to give the test what it expects
+* I change the :ref:`return statement<the return statement>` to give the test what it expects

   .. code-block:: python
     :linenos: